chitsutote/short-url-server/README.md

 run command `yarn` to install dependencies

 # How to run
-1. set up database, run `./scripts/start-db.sh`
+1. set up database and redis, run `./scripts/start-docker.sh`
 2. start the app, run `yarn start`